 We All Cry Sometimes: Flash Fiction

-He wasn’t wearing shoes when he ran away.
-They were by the front door where his mother had insisted he leave them whenever he entered the house.
-The clothes he wore, pants, suspenders, long-sleeved button-up shirt, and hat, were all he took when he slipped out his bedroom window.
+Tom wasn’t wearing shoes when he ran away from home.
+They were by the front door where his ma always insisted he leave them when he went inside.
+The pants, suspenders, long-sleeved button-up shirt, and hat were what he was wearing and all he took when he slipped out his bedroom window.

-The day before, he had come home from school where he was in the fourth grade and found his mother on the kitchen floor, dead.
-This morning he had sat in his room listening to two strangers talk about his future as if he hadn’t been fifteen feet down the hall listening.
+The day before, he had come home from school where he was in the fourth grade and found his ma on the kitchen floor, dead.
+This morning he had sat in his room listening to two strangers talk about his future like he wasn't fifteen feet down the hall listening.
 When one of the adults mentioned the word, orphanage, he ran.

 “What’re you cryin’ about?”